christerhamberg/2DV610/readme.txt

                     addDice ()      Adds the dice (with an icon) DEFAULT = 6 updateDice ()   Changes the dice value (needed when roll is implemented)

-xx.
-Add a roll dice button and freeze indicators
+15. Add a roll dice button and freeze indicators
 --------------------------------------------------------------------------------------------------------